A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 It's assumed that even though NPCs may use consumable items in their possession, those items will still become part of the loot.
 If you decide not to do this, you should replace it with something else (or just increase the cash value of currency items).

-Currency is lower than that the guidelines, due to the cost of the permanent and consumable items.
+Currency is lower than the guidelines, due to the cost of the permanent and consumable items.

 Spellbooks are valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.

 Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).

-GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is worth more than in 1E.
+GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is worth considerably more than in 1E.
 However, the  value of non magic item valuables (i.e. jewelry, maps, etc) relative to each other as laid out in the original RotR AP is more or less maintained.
 For example, Lucrecia's silver necklace was originally worth 200 gp and her ring was worth 300 gp.
 They are now worth 25 and 40 gp (keeping the ratios approximately the same).

 Treasure was provided for a party of 4.
 If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

+Note there is no contingency in the treasure.
+If your players miss something early on in the adventure then add bonus items later on to balance it out.

 ### General Encounter Advice